-A. Congress.
+A. Congress

 - Congress cannot evade the fact that it is the source of the main problem--the uncontrolled growth of Federal spending in recent years.
-That spending momentum, aggravated by inflation and recession, is the cause of the expected deficits. - The deficit problem must be dealt with right away, and there are not that many opportunities to do it.
-At the outside we must enact a deficit-reduction package by the time we are obliged once again to raise the debt ceiling.
-That means we must act by summer, before the political season brings us to a stalemate. - 3.
-Some progress has been made, and hopefully the President and the Speaker can be brought on board promptly.
-We have to accelerate the movement toward bipartisan agreement.
-That means our package must tackle all aspects of the budget problem: appropriations, entitlements, defense, and revenues.

-A deficit reduction package must be balanced, and it must be fair.

-4. Congress does have an obligation to suggest concrete alteratives if it does not want the President's budget.
+That spending momentum, aggravated by inflation and recession, is the cause of the expected deficits. - 2.
+The deficit problem needs immediate action, and there may not be that many opportunities to deal with it.
+At least we must enact a deficit-reduction package before we are obliged to raise the debt ceiling again.
+That means action by summer if we are to avoid political stalemate. - 3.
+Progress has been made, and there is widespread sentiment that we need a package that tackles all aspects of the budget problem: appropriations, entitlements, defense, and revenues.
+A deficit reduction package must be balanced and fair. - Congress is obliged to suggest concrete alternatives if it does not want the President's budget.
 But it cannot do the job alone.

-B. The President.
+B. The President

-- 1. The President has sent us a 1983 budget that, while it advances his goals in a realistic manner, was less realistic about the prospects in Congress, and it is open to the charge that it does not share the burden of deficit reduction in an equitable way. - 2.
+- The President's 1983 budget reduces the deficit, but lacks support because it is open to the charge that it does not share the burden of deficit reduction in an equitable way. - 2.
 Even those who disagree with the President must admit that we need to reduce the deficit by at least as much as the President recommends: over \$40 bilion in spending cuts and management changes in FY 1983, and over \$30 billion additional revenue over two years. - 3.
-The President is a realistic man-he must realize that he will have to deal with Congress if we are to get action on the deficit.
+The President has made clear his understanding that he will have to deal with Congress if we are to get action on the deficit.
 He is right to stress firmness on the fundamentals of his program.
 But there are many ways to increase revenues, deal with entitlements and appropriations, and moderate defense spending without sacrificing those fundamentals.
-There is a margin for compromise available, but it must be taken advantage of before it disappears. - 4.
-The President must deal now-he has to give us room to run.
-We cannot have ultimatums on either side--we need flexibility.
-Not because we disagree with the President's aims--but because we have to be realistic about how much we can achieve this year, consistent with the essential goal of getting the deficit down.
+There is a margin for compromise available, but it must be taken advantage of before it disappears.